Alpina B3: Sixth generation (G20; 2020-2025)

 The Alpina B3 based on the BMW G21 station wagon (Touring) was presented at the 68th International Motor Show Germany (IAA) in September 2019 in Frankfurt.
-It is powered by a three-liter in-line six-cylinder gasoline engine with an installed output of 340 kW (462 hp) at 5000–7000 rpm.
-The maximum torque of the motor is 700 Nm at 3000 rpm.
+The car is powered by the same S58 straight-six petrol engine as the G80/81 M3, but tuned to produce 344 kW and 700 Nm.

-At the Tokyo Motor Show in October 2019, Alpina presented the B3 based on the BMW G20 sedan.
+At the Tokyo Motor Show in October 2019, Alpina presented the B3, based on the BMW G20 sedan.

 With the G20 BMW 3 Series facelift debuting in 2022, Alpina's take on the B3 was also revealed.
-Available in either B3 sedan or D3 S Touring models, both get the all-important Alpina styling cues along with a substantial power bump over its donor cars.
+Available in either B3 sedan or D3 S Touring models, both get the Alpina styling cues along with a substantial power bump over its donor cars.